redacademy/ethereum-graphql/README.md

 3. Open the Remix IDE (https://remix.ethereum.org/) and create a new file.
 4. Copy, paste the code from the `Donation.sol` file (in the root of this project).
 5. Inside Remix select then `injected web3` Environment option under the Run tab.
-6. Run `npm start` in the project's root directory.
+6. Run `npm start` in the project's directory.

 ## Built With